nathanstitt/mobx-decorated-models/README.md

 # Future plans

- * Use a provided lookup function to control the lookup
- * Sessions properties that will be set from JSON but won't be serialized.
+ * Sessions: properties that will be set from JSON but won't be serialized.  https://github.com/mobxjs/serializr/pull/32 is needed before this can be supported